Display Details and Frequently Answered Questions

 The computer programming is an ongoing hobby/activity throughout the year.
 With the

-current channel count, it takes from 12-16 hours to sequence one minute of new music.
+current channel count, it takes 16-18 hours to sequence one minute of new music.
+Props

-Props are built/modified mostly during the summer months.
-Testing and deploying
+are built/modified mostly during the summer months.
+Testing and deploying everything

 How many songs are there?

-We usually have a few dozen songs, but with the display constantly growing and changing
+We used to have a few dozen songs, but with the display constantly growing and changing

-it's getting harder and harder to keep that many up to date.
-And as the lines of traffic get
+it's too hard to keep that many songd up to date.
+And as the lines of traffic get longer

-longer each year we've been forced to cut back the number of different songs that get
+each year we've been forced to cut back the number of different songs that get played

-played during the evening.
-This is especially the case early in the evenings and on
+during the evening.
+This is especially the case early in the evenings and on weekends.

-weekends.
-Kid's favorites and traditional Holiday music is played mostly in the early
+Kid's favorites and traditional Holiday music is played mostly in the early evening hours,

-evening hours, while adult favorites and oldies (like Pink Floyd) are mostly concentrated
+while adult favorites and oldies (like Pink Floyd) are mostly concentrated during the later

 Oldies?
 Pink Floyd?